utiasASRL/Crystal_Ball_Nav/README.md

 ### Step 2: Cpp wrappers

 Our code uses c++ wrappers, like the original KPConv repo.
-They are very esay to compile.
+They are very easy to compile.
 First start a docker container with:

 ```
 cd Scripts